 The jobs you read through are all really solid options for making extra money.
 But if you want my top picks, here you go:

-- Delivering food with Postmates or GrubHub – earn $15-$20/hour and you can set your own hours
+- Delivering food with DoorDash – get paid weekly and schedule your hours in advance.

 These options are all flexible, meaning you can create your own schedule, working on the weekends, in the evenings, or whenever you have spare time.
 Sure, there’s a trade-off when you work on the weekends, but with these flexible options, it’s easier to make time to relax.